 The contributions of this article are summarized below:

-\begin{itemize} \item \textbf{Neural Network Models for Survey Data:} Our paper introduces a novel application of specific neural network models as estimators for complex survey data, focusing on developing risk scores within cohorts like NHANES.

-\item \textbf{Prediction Uncertainty Quantification:} We propose a method for quantifying prediction uncertainty through the use of conformal inference techniques, specifically adapted to meet the challenges inherent in complex survey data.
-Although the assumptions of exchangeability are violated, and non-asymptotic guarantees cannot be upheld, the algorithms remain consistent.
+\begin{itemize} \item \textbf{Neural network models for survey data:} We introduce a novel NN predictive modeling strategy for complex survey data, with a particular focus on developing disease risk scores within cohorts such as NHANES. \item \textbf{Prediction uncertainty quantification:} We propose a strategy for quantifying prediction uncertainty using conformal inference techniques adapted for survey designs.
+While assumptions such as exchangeability are often violated in complex survey settings, and strict non-asymptotic guarantees may not hold, we demonstrate that our algorithms remain consistent in the asymptotic regime.

-\item \textbf{Versatile Framework:} Our framework operates in both regression and classification settings.
-In regression, we focus on conditional mean estimation, while in classification, we explore quantile regression to develop a survey conformal prediction algorithm.
-This approach addresses a gap in the literature concerning quantile regression and non-linear regression algorithms with survey data (see \cite{10.1093/biostatistics/kxab035}).
+\item \textbf{Versatile framework:} Our NN predictive framework supports both regression and classification tasks.
+In particular, we propose a new neural network-based quantile regression algorithm to enable survey-based conformal prediction.
+This contribution fills a notable gap in the literature on quantile regression using non-linear models in the context of survey data \cite{10.1093/biostatistics/kxab035}.

-\item \textbf{Diabetes Application Analysis:} We explore models of varying complexity and economic cost in the context of diabetes.
-Our analysis compares performance in detecting Diabetes Mellitus across subpopulations, providing a nuanced trade-off analysis between prediction capacity and economic cost.
-We advocate for an economically feasible model with enhanced detection accuracy for specific patient groups.
+\item \textbf{Diabetes application analysis:} We evaluate models of varying complexity and economic cost in the context of diabetes detection.
+Our analysis highlights trade-offs between predictive performance and implementation cost across subpopulations.

-\item \textbf{Patient Phenotype Identification:} We apply the novel uncertainity predictive framework for survey data to identify patient phenotypes associated with high prediction uncertainty, providing interpretable rules for to stratify the patients according the expected model uncertainity.